tatanithin007/installing-python-on-windows-and-ubuntu/Readme.md

 Copy chrome.exe from local machine, install chrome and open https://github.com/tatanithin007/installing-python-on-windows-and-ubuntu

-downloa the zip fille and open powershell in the downloaded folder
+download the zip fille and open powershell in the downloaded folder

-1:need to update device id on config.json
-2:open power shell with administrator from start menu 3:copy and paste the folder path where script files are present 4:paste beklow command on panel and click enter
+3:copy and paste the folder path where script files are present

-Set-ExecutionPolicy unrestricted

 5:type below command on powershell and press enter

 autocontroll.ps1

+If any error comes up give below command:

+Set-ExecutionPolicy unrestricted

 This will install all the 5 browsers,please click accept and isntall for opera and vivaldi.